+[RS: it is probably better to break the sentence in two.
+Change to “Each BSS in the Multiple BSSID set may have a different DTIM interval.
+The DTIM interval is signaled in the DTIM Period and DTIM Count fields that are present in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that BSS.”]

 284.27 change “and that was transmitted by the AP with which it is associated and which had an Element Status value in the FMS Status subelement of “Accept”.” to “and that was transmitted by the AP with which it is associated and that had an Element Status value in the FMS Status subelement of “Accept”.”

+[RS: accepted]

 299.11 change “An HE AP may use an SRG that is different from that which it transmits to other STAs in Spatial Reuse” to “An HE AP may use an SRG that is different from that it transmits to other STAs in Spatial Reuse”

+[RS: change “from that which it” “from the SRG that”]

 299.19 change “if the GROUP_ID parameter of the RXVECTOR has a value of 0 and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of PARTIAL_AID[0:5] of the RXVECTOR is set to 1” to “if the GROUP_ID parameter of the RXVECTOR has a value of 0 and the bit in the SRG Partial BSSID Bitmap field corresponding to the numerical value of PARTIAL_AID[0:5] of the RXVECTOR is set to 1”

+[RS: change “which” to “that”]

 308.37 change “the HE STA follows the fragmentation level which is indicated in the Dynamic Fragmentation Support subfield” to “the HE STA follows the fragmentation level indicated in the Dynamic Fragmentation Support subfield”

+[RS: change “which” to “that”]

 308.42 change “in which case the HE STA follows the fragmentation level which is indicated in an ADDBA Extension element in the ADDBA Response frame it receives” to “in which case the HE STA follows the fragmentation level indicated in an ADDBA Extension element in the ADDBA Response frame it receives”

+[RS: change “which” to “that”]

 324.60 change “The AP follows the MPDU aggregation rules in 26.6 (A-MPDU operation in an HE PPDU),(#20027) which obsolete the rules in 10.24.2.7” to “The AP follows the MPDU aggregation rules in 26.6 (A-MPDU operation in an HE PPDU),(#20027) that obsolete the rules in 10.24.2.7”

+[RS: change “which obsolete” to “that “supersede”. (see above for inappropriate use of obsolete)]

 332.44 change “Order in which User Info fields appear in a Trigger frame” to “Order of User Info fields in a Trigger frame”

+[RS: accepted]

 342.26 change “The UL Length subfield value 76(#20874) is acquired from the duration of 128 s which is acquired from the HE TB PPDU with 4 HE-LTFs and PE.” to “The UL Length subfield value 76(#20874) is obtained from the duration of 128 s that is obtained from the HE TB PPDU with 4 HE-LTFs and PE.”

+[RS: I think the intent of “acquired” is to say that the value is derived from a duration representative of a certain PPDU format.
+Change sentence to read “The UL Length subfield value 76 is derived from the duration 128 us, which is the duration of an HE TB PPDU with 4 HE-LTF symbols and a PE field”]